microsoft/vscode-docs/docs/editor/command-line.md

 ## Opening VS Code with URLs

-On Windows and macOS, you can also open projects and files using the platform's URL handling mechanism.
+You can also open projects and files using the platform's URL handling mechanism.
 Use the following URL formats to:

 Open a project